glpi-project/docdev/source/devapi/search.rst

 - **metacriteria**: is very similar to *criteria* parameter but permits to search in the `search options`_ of an itemtype linked to the current (Ex: the softwares of a computer).

-  Not all itemtype can be linked, see this `part of code <https://github.com/glpi-project/glpi/blob/9.1.2/inc/search.class.php#L1740>`_ to know wich ones could be.
+  Not all itemtype can be linked, see this `part of code <https://github.com/glpi-project/glpi/blob/9.1.2/inc/search.class.php#L1740>`_ to know which ones could be.

   The parameter need the same keys as criteria plus one additional: